object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 ...............

-Conversely, a more complex object will require much more information in its docstring.
-Consider :func:`numpy.array` (click on the link for the documentation).
-The web documentation, also generated from the docstring, needs to cover 5 parameters, and detail the return type.
-It also contains several examples, references to other functions, and an explanatory note.
-This is an example of very good documentation.
+Conversely, a more complex object will require much more information in its docstring. :numref:`docstring-det` shows the full docstring of the function :func:`numpy.linalg.det`.
+This covers the type and shape of the input parameter and return value, references to other implementations, and examples of usage.

-There is no widely used official standard for the layout of a long docstring, but there are two project or institution-based conventions that are recognised by the web documentation system.
+There is no single universal standard for the layout of a long docstring, but there are two project or institution-based conventions that are recognised by the web documentation system.
 One from `Google
 <https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings>`__